 - Will the final value of my pension fund be guaranteed?

 This can be called a guaranteed maturity value, a guaranteed interest rate or guaranteed growth rates.
-They all guarantee roughly the same thing – a certain amount of money in your pension fund when you retire – and if you transfer out of your pension scheme you may lose these so it's important to understand what you might be giving up.
+They all guarantee roughly the same thing – a certain amount of money in your pension fund when you retire – and if you transfer out of your pension scheme you're likely to lose these so it's important to understand what you might be giving up.